Auckland PSITM Institute and Psychotherapy

 Also see: All About EMDR by Shirley Jean Schmidt

-2. Sensorimotor Psychotherapy: http://www.sensorimotorpsychotherapy.org/about.html (Scientific) Founder: Pat Ogden
+2. Sensorimotor Psychotherapy: http://www.sensorimotorpsychotherapy.org/about.html (Anecdotal) Founder: Pat Ogden

 History of Sensorimotor Psychotherapy